An upturn in the economy and the planned Walmart construction on University Boulevard has renewed developers' interest in , officials said.

 "There's definitely more interest in the airport corridor," Handlovitch said.
 "I think it's been stagnant for a while—really since the airport moved 20 years ago.
 But with projects like Walmart and the military commissary, you're going to have a lot of people coming into this township."

 Handlovitch said he believes Walmart’s arrival in the township could be a boon to area business.
-The project has been in the planning phases since the national retailer purchased the defunct shopping center in 2007.
+The has been in the since the national retailer purchased the defunct shopping center in 2007.

 The former plaza has been razed, leaving a vacant lot at the corner of University Boulevard and Brodhead Road.